Tensor Train ALS-Cross algorithm and experiments

 spevalf.patchPatches for the corresponding files in spinterp.
 By default,

 spadaptvals.mrefines the parametric grid by estimating the worst relative error among the quantities of interest.
 This is superfluous for moments of the solution.
 The first patch replaces max in the error estimate by norm.

 The second patch changes the input format of the deterministic solver function from a list of parameter values to a single matrix, which is more convenient to work with.

-Tested only with spinterp version 5.1.1 and GNU patch. spevalf.patch is essential and should be applied manually if the automated procedure fails.
+Sparse Grids experiments are tested only with spinterp version 5.1.1 and GNU patch. spevalf.patch is essential and should be applied manually if the automated procedure fails.